pfulton/wdd-yinzers-guide/source/index.md

 [directions](https://goo.gl/maps/xpDCk)

 ### Oakland
 Oakland is really a student haven, and where you can find the University of Pittsburgh and Carnegie Mellon University.
 The main attractions here are some awesome museums, and great parks.
 Parking can be a challenge, so pay close attention to where you're parking and how much it will cost.

 #### Non-Food
-* Carnegie Museums of Art and Natural History (two museums in one building-admission gets you entry to both, and you can leave and re-enter all day if you retain your ticket): [site](www.cmoa.org) [site](www.http://www.carnegiemnh.org/) | Fri.
+* Carnegie Museums of Art and Natural History (two museums in one building-admission gets you entry to both, and you can leave and re-enter all day if you retain your ticket): [CMOA site](www.cmoa.org) // [CMNH site](www.http://www.carnegiemnh.org/) | Fri.
 10am-5pm, Sat.
 10-5, Sun.
 12-5 | Admission: Adults $19.95, Seniors $14.95, Students and Children 3-18 $11.95, Children under 3 FREE, Admission is discounted 50% after 3PM on Weekdays.
 Holders of ACCESS cards receive admission for $1 per person, up to four people.
 Other discounts [here](http://www.cmoa.org/discounts/).